filippopovic/fabric-samples-tpc/e2e-samples/tpc-samples/README.md

 Feel free to use any benchmarking tool compatible with Fabric.
 However, it's important to [collocate client applications and Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/data-warehouse/guidelines-warehouse-performance#collocate-client-applications-and-microsoft-fabric) to ensure that the tool is located in the same geographical region as your warehouse or lakehouse.
 Adhering to the guidelines outlined in this document will not only help you attain optimal performance in this benchmark but also enhance efficiency in your regular workloads.

 You can find scripts in [TPCH1TB/queries](./tpch1tb/queries) folder.
+If you ingested data into the lakehouse, please note that you need to use SQL Endpoint for analytics to execute SQL scripts.